defendthehoneypot/NamingConvention/README.md

 ## Title: Naming Standards for Active Directory.

 ## Purpose:  This document is designed to provide an example for naming Active Directory objects.
+This document is designed to facilitate multiple organizations combined into one Active Directory.
+The <agency> code is what allows this

 ##### Section 1 - Naming Standards for Workstations and Laptops:
 ##### Section 2 – Naming Standards for Servers: